aws/aws-cdk/packages/@aws-cdk/aws-route53/README.md

 const zoneFromId = route53.PublicHostedZone.fromPublicHostedZoneId(this, 'MyZone', 'ZOJJZC49E0EPZ');
 ```

+The same can be done for importing a Private Hosted Zone using `PrivateHostedZone.fromPublicHostedZoneId` and
+`PrivateHostedZone.fromPrivateHostedZoneId` methods.

 ## VPC Endpoint Service Private DNS

 When you create a VPC endpoint service, AWS generates endpoint-specific DNS hostnames that consumers use to communicate with the service.